 All passengers must bring a face covering before entering the screening checkpoint.
 Acceptable face coverings are those that cover the mouth and nose, are made of at least two layers of tightly woven fabric (such as cotton or linen), and are properly secured to the head.
-Militaristic masks such as gas masks or face coverings that cover the entire face are not considered acceptable face coverings.
+Face shields without proper mask, masks with an exhalation valve or vent, neck gaiters or bandanas; and militaristic masks such as gas masks or face coverings that cover the entire face are not considered acceptable face coverings.
 See the Public Health Agency of Canada’s guidelines on face coverings, including instructions on how to make your own.

 If you cannot wear a face covering for medical or health reasons, you must provide a medical certificate signed by a medical professional confirming that you are unable to wear a face covering.
 The signed medical certificate is required in order for a passenger to be permitted to board their flight.
 Children under two years of age are not required to wear a face covering.